tlswg/tls13-spec/draft-ietf-tls-tls13.md

 offer a SHA-1 signed certificate unless no valid certificate chain can be produced without it (see {{server-certificate-selection}}).

+The signatures on certificates that are self-signed or certificates that are trust anchors are not validated.
+Thus, a self-signed certificate or trust anchor MAY use a hash or signature algorithm that is not advertised as being supported in the signature_algorithms extension.

 Note: TLS 1.3 servers MAY receive TLS 1.2 ClientHellos which do not contain this extension.
 If those servers are willing to negotiate TLS 1.2, they MUST behave in accordance with the requirements of {{RFC5246}} when negotiating